Imranjhey/imranjhey.github.com/research.md

 <h3> <b>An exact quantum hidden subgroup algorithm and applications to solvable groups</b></h3>
 Authors: Muhammd Imran & <a href="http://old.sztaki.hu/~ivanyos/">Gábor Ivanyos</a>. <br>The paper is available in <a href="https://doi.org/10.26421/QIC22.9-10-4">Quantum Information and Computation</a> or the preprint version in <a href="https://arxiv.org/pdf/2202.04047.pdf(https://arxiv.org/pdf/2202.04047.pdf)">arXiv</a>.

 The natural property of quantum algorithms is probabilistic because we take advantage from the quantum principles (superposition, interference, entanglement, etc.).
 Therefore, it is a natural question whether a given efficient quantum algorithm can be derandomized and still efficient as it is analogous to derandomizing probabilistic classical algorithms.
-In the case of hidden subgroup problem, the existing of exact quantum algorithms is still limited:<br>
+In the hidden subgroup problem, the existing of exact quantum algorithms is still limited:<br>
 <li>The exact quantum hidden subgroup algorithm in $\mathbb{Z}_2^n$ by Brassard and Hoyer;</li>
 <li>The exact quantum algorithm for discrete logarithm problem in abelian groups of known order by Mosca. </li>